 by Kat Atherton, staff writer

-Global Village is held at the Rampart Range Atrium on Tuesdays at 11:30 am and the Centennial Campus Grove Wednesdays at 12:30 pm.
+Faculty, staff, and students have an opportunity to embrace their global community at Global Village.
+The student-led and community-oriented event has a new weekly time.
+Meetups will now be held at the Rampart Range Atrium on Tuesdays at 11:30 am and the Centennial Campus Grove Wednesdays at 12:30 pm.

 Students are also encouraged to attend the informal open table conversations hosted by Professor Conrad every Thursday at 12:30pm in the Centennial Campus Grove.